civiform/docs/docs/contributor-guide/developer-guide/technical-contribution-guide.md

 ### Adding Reviewers

 You can select the reviewer you feel most has context on your PR.
-If you want a round robin review, our repo supports that (it will cycle through people within the team 'civiform-developers', more details on [how to add roundrobin reviews here](https://docs.github.com/en/organizations/organizing-members-into-teams/managing-code-review-settings-for-your-team).
-Once that is done you can add the name of the team (civiform-developers) in the reviewer box and it will auto assign someone.
+If you want a round robin review, our repo supports that (it will cycle through people within the team 'civiform/developers', more details on [how to add roundrobin reviews here](https://docs.github.com/en/organizations/organizing-members-into-teams/managing-code-review-settings-for-your-team).
+Once that is done you can add the name of the team (civiform/developers) in the reviewer box and it will auto assign someone.

 #### Approval and merging